UTA-REST/PyBoltz/README.md

 # PyBoltz
 This software package is a translation of the Fortran based Magboltz into Cython.
-This project was done to allow for more productive work to be done with magboltz.
+This project was built to allow for more productive work to be done with magboltz.

 ## General information.